 Power Generation Company (“PGC”) generates electricity that is intended for the wholesale market.
 A PGC cannot own a transmission or distribution facility other than that essential for interconnection.

 Qualified Scheduling Entity (“QSE”) is the entity that coordinates the operation of PGCs and REPs with ERCOT.
 The QSE also manages Day Ahead Market bids and offers for energy, Ancillary Services offers, including those from the Load Resource program.
 QSEs are responsible for all financial settlement activities with ERCOT, and must obtain certification demonstrating that they are financially responsible to ERCOT for all bills and payments.
-A QSE may be a REP, a PGC, a NOIE, a PM, or a combination of several entities.
+A QSE may be a REP, a PGC, a NOIE, a PM, a demand response aggregator or provider, or a combination of several entities.
 A QSE may represent multiple REPs, and a REP may contract with multiple QSEs to schedule its services.

 Retail Electric Provider (“REP”) is a category of market participant registered with the PUCT that sells electric energy to retail customers.
 A REP may not own or operate generation assets.